Written By:

 15. Provides Peace of Mind

-Here are some of the business continuity challenges:
+Here are the challenges of business continuity planning:

 1. Costly Implementation